MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 1. Once the new storage account is provisioned, click **Go to resource** button and, on the **Overview** blade of the newly created storage account, note that the tag **Role** with the value **Infra** has been automatically assigned to the resource.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-    - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-    - Hit the Validate button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-    - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-    - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-#### Review
+### Review

-In this lab, you have:
+In this lab, you have completed:
 - Created and assigned tags via the Azure portal
 - Enforced tagging via an Azure policy
 - Applied tagging via an Azure policy

-## You have successfully completed the lab
+### You have successfully completed the lab